segabl/pd2-sh-complements/README.md

 #### Silent Killer

 - Optical Illusions
+  - Basic
-  - Basic: Trageting chance decrease 35% → 20%
+    - Trageting chance decrease 35% → 20%

 *Optical Illusions is a niche skill but it provides slightly too much value when it's used with Jokers.*